VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > *Developer #1*: I can see that it would be easier to adapt to changing
 > requirements in the future if we used events.
 For example, if a new
 > bounded context required information about who changed the quota, we
 > add this information to the event.
-For existing bounded contexts we
+For existing bounded contexts, we
 > could add an adapter that converted the new event format to the old.

 > *Developer #2*: You implied that the events that notify subscribers of